Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Grouped GEE Analysis

-Given the grouping parameter $\gb=(g_1,\ldots,g_n)$, we can estimate $\beta_g$ by performing the standard GEE estimation \citep{LZ1986} for each group, namely, solving the following estimating equation:
+Given the grouping parameter $\bga=(g_1,\ldots,g_n)$, we can estimate $\bbe_g$ by performing the standard GEE estimation \cite{LZ1986} for each group, namely, solving the following estimating equation:

 which is the GEE based on the subjects classified to the $g$th group.
-We can employ existing numerical algorithm for the standard GEE to obtain the solution of (\ref{eqn:gee}).
-On the other hand, given $\be=(\be_1^t,\ldots,\be_G^t)^t$, it is quite reasonable to classify the subjects to groups having the most preferable regression structures to explain the variation of $y_i$.
-Thus, we propose estimating the unknown $\gb$ based on the following minimization problem:
+We can employ an existing numerical algorithm for the standard GEE to obtain the solution of (\ref{eqn:gee}).
+On the other hand, given $\bbe=(\bbe_1^\top,\ldots,\bbe_G^\top)^\top$, it is quite reasonable to classify the subjects into groups having the most suitable regression structures to explain the variation of $\y_i$.
+Thus, we propose estimating the unknown $\bga$ based on the following minimization problem:

-where $\Rh(\be,\gb)=R(\alh,\be,\gb)$ is an estimator of a working correlation matrix given $\be$ and $\gb$.
 The objective function in (\ref{eqn:cc}) can be seen as a kind of the Mahalanobis distance with taking the working correlation structure into account.
-Such estimation strategy for the grouping variable has not been paid attention very much, but the use of the working correlation in the grouping step is shown to be quite important to expand our theoretical argument given in Section \ref{sec:ap}.
-Note that the above minimization problem can be carried out separately for each subject, thus (\ref{eqn:cc}) can be easily solved by simply evaluating all the values of the objective function over $g\in\{1,\ldots,G\}$.
+Such estimation strategy for the grouping variable has not been paid attention to very much, but the use of the working correlation in the grouping step is shown to be quite important to expand our theoretical argument given in Section \ref{sec:ap}.
+Note that the above minimization problem can be carried out separately for each subject; thus (\ref{eqn:cc}) can be easily solved by simply evaluating all the values of the objective function over $g\in\{1,\ldots,G\}$.

-Regarding the estimation of the nuisance parameter $\alpha$ in the working correlation, we suggest using a moment-based method.
-Given $\beta$ and $\gb$, one can estimate $\alpha$ by solving the following minimization problem:
+Regarding the estimation of the nuisance parameter $\bal$ in the working correlation, we suggest using a moment-based method.
+Given $\bbe$ and $\bga$, one can estimate $\bal$ by solving the following minimization problem:

 where $\|\cdot\|_F$ is the Frobenius norm.
 This method can be easily extended to the heterogeneous correlation structures among different groups.
-Let $\alpha_1,\ldots,\alpha_G$ be different correlation parameters.
-Then, $\alpha_g$ can be estimated by minimizing
+Let $\bal_1,\ldots,\bal_G$ be different correlation parameters.
+Then, $\bal_g$ can be estimated by minimizing

 where $n_g$ is the number of subjects classified to the $g$th group.